gMak64/VirtualXBee/README.md

 # VirtualXBee
 This class mimics the read functionality of the XBees you worked with in class.
+A user-intialized array represents the sensing codes from the 4 other bots in your IDC team.
+From there, you can read from the array at a constant time interval to simulate reading from Software Serial and grabbing those values to your own Arduino.

 ## Initialization
 To create an XBee object, you should call the constructor in the following manner: